Empty Fields Everywhere -- Why Movement is So Important

 Where are all the horses?

-Placed high on mounds in the distance were spectacular barns – horse “hotels” where horses reside – some just during the day, some for the majority of the time.
+Placed high on mounds in the distance were spectacular barns – horse “hotels” where horses reside – some just during the day, some for most of the time.

 While this may be convenient for the horse owner, standing in a small area for hours on end (even if part of it is outdoors) takes its toll on your horse’s mental and physical health, to such a great extent, that it dramatically diminishes his quality, and length, of life.
 Horses need to move.
 Ever tried staying in a small room for most of the day?
 And we like cozy places!
 Horses do not!
 Their very survival depends on their ability to flee at a moment’s notice from dangers, real or perceived.
 Trapped, they eventually succumb to their fate, appearing as though they are accepting and perhaps even appreciating their solitude.
 But the stress takes its toll on their immune system and hormonal responses, leading to a vast variety of health issues.